sanyabhatia16/sanyabhatia16/README.md

 ## 👨‍💻 About Me:

 <p align="left">
-I'm a BCA Graduate from Amity University.
+I'm a MCA Graduate from Amity University.
 I'm skilled in Mac OS, Windows, Linux, Java, HTML, CSS, JavaScript, and Python.
 Additionally, I have expertise in Organizational Leadership, Event Planning, and Team Coordination.
 My broad skill set, academic dedication, and extracurricular involvement prepare me for a career in software development or IT.
 I blend technical expertise with leadership for impactful results.
 </p>

 ## 📱 Contact Me: